 Whilst being the bank is likely less risky (and definitely more passive) than direct ownership of real estate, there are stills risks.
 Your borrower could default, or fail to pay property taxes.
 At some point you could be left owning a property you don’t want after going through a lengthy and costly legal process, or lose your investment entirely to a tax sale.

 As a private lender or note investor, most of your risk sits with the borrower and the real estate, so do your due diligence on both.
 If you are originating private money loans, make sure you understand the value of the real estate, the veracity of the contractors quote if there is any rehab to be done, and make sure that the property has clear title and get a lenders title insurance policy.

-The most important thing to keep in mind is that returns are share a string correlation with risk.
+The most important thing to keep in mind is that returns to any investment are closely correlated with risk.
 The interest rate on a note is compensation for the amount of risk the lender is taking.
 Don’t be tempted by notes with high rates of interest promising huge returns without doing your due diligence.
-If the interest rate is high, it is likely for a very good reason!
+If the interest rate or return on investment is high, it is likely for a very good reason!

 What Return on Investment Can I Expect?

 Your monthly income return will vary depending on how you invest.
-If you choose to buy good quality performing notes, you can expect returns anywhere from 8 per cent (8%) to 12 per cent(12%).
-Notes that carry more risk tend to pay higher return, either through a discount at the point of purchase, or a higher rate of interest.
+If you choose to buy good quality performing notes, you can expect returns anywhere from 8% and up.
+Notes that carry more risk tend to pay higher return, either through a discount at the point of purchase, or a higher rate of interest, often both.

-Private lender typically provide interest only loans to real estate investors. rate range from 8 per cent to 15 per cent, depending on the risk involved with the borrower and the project.
+Private lenders typically provide interest only loans to real estate investors.
+Rates for private money range from 8% to 12%, depending on the risk involved with the borrower and the project.

 3. P2P Lending – Unsecured Lending for Monthly Income